Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

+---
-Why Postpartum Depression Goes Beyond Baby Blues
+title: Why Postpartum Depression Goes Beyond Baby Blues
+source: Psych Central
+category: Depression
+language: English
+---

 Postpartum depression is a mental health condition that presents with symptoms of depression right after giving birth and may last a long time if it goes untreated.
 It’s not the same as the baby blues.